 Unless it’s on the Internet: that stuff’s all true.

 Most veterans miss the friendships forged during deployments, especially if they saw combat, or they and their fellow servicemen and women were under constant threat of attack.
 Let’s face it: in this type of war, anyone who’s in a combat zone faces that threat.
 Some face bigger threats than others.
 Bonds are formed which last a lifetime.

-We miss serving our country, of being part of something bigger than ourselves, serving in the role of The Protector, of putting our comrades’ safety above our own.
+We miss serving our country, of being part of something bigger than ourselves, serving in the role of The Protector, of putting our comrades’ safety and our country’s security above our own.